webtrackerxy/open_data_uk/README.md

 # open_data_uk

-This repository list the download link for the Open Data in UK.
+This repository list the download links for the Open Data in UK.
 I utilise the data for my projects.

 1. All buildings in Great Britain <br>
 https://automaticknowledge.co.uk/resources/ <br>